Koenkk/zigbee2mqtt.io/docs/devices/BW-SS7_2gang.md

 ## Notes

 ### Pairing
-Pair this device with a long press (~5 seconds) of the button which is located under the small hole on the upper right edge on the front of the device.
-The device will beep in short periods.
+Connect a switch between L and S1 or S2 according to user manual.
+Once device is powered shortly switch ON and OFF the switch for at least five times to start pairing.
 Once paired the device will do one long beep.
 <!-- Notes END: Do not edit below this line -->